maxrossello/redmine_app_timesheets/README.md

 Fixed several security issues.

+WARNING: if you migrate from version 1.2 or below you will have to redefine any view/edit permissions over Orders that you may have assigned through roles into the backing project.

 ### 1.2

 Activities logged on the timesheet is disjoint from activity logged in the project as well.
 Therefore, timesheets may define a lighter, or conversely a more rafinate, set of activities which do not impact project management.

-Added OrderActivity criteria for spent time.
+Added Order Activity criteria for spent time.

 Significative changes in database, may bring instability.